ryantd42/NY-Legislative-Git/2023/A6692A-2023/bill.md

- qua imposes the additional one percent rate of  sales  and  compensating use  taxes  authorized by such section twelve hundred ten for all or any of the period beginning December first, two thousand fifteen and  ending November  thirtieth,  two thousand [twenty-three] TWENTY-SIX, the county shall allocate three-twentieths of the net collections  from  the  addi- tional  one  percent  to the cities, towns and villages in the county on
+ qua imposes the additional one percent rate of  sales  and  compensating use  taxes  authorized by such section twelve hundred ten for all or any of the period beginning December first, two thousand fifteen and  ending November  thirtieth, two thousand [twenty-three] TWENTY-FIVE, the county shall allocate three-twentieths of the net collections  from  the  addi- tional  one  percent  to the cities, towns and villages in the county on
- A. 6692  3
+ A. 6692--A  3

  the basis of their respective populations, determined in accordance with the latest decennial federal census or special population  census  taken